lk-geimfari/awesomo/languages/C#.md

 [**EntityFramework6**](https://github.com/aspnet/EntityFramework6) is an object-relational mapper that enables .NET developers to work with relational data using domain-specific objects.
 It eliminates the need for most of the data-access code that developers usually need to write.
 Entity Framework is actively developed by the Entity Framework team in collaboration with a community of open source developers.
 Together we are dedicated to creating the best possible data access experience for .NET developers.

 [**Extensions**](https://github.com/aspnet/Extensions) is an open-source, cross-platform set of APIs for commonly used programming patterns and utilities, such as dependency injection, logging, and app configuration.

 ---
+[**EntityFrameworkCore**](https://github.com/aspnet/EntityFrameworkCore) is a lightweight and extensible version of the popular Entity Framework data access technology.

+---
 [**Entropy**](https://github.com/aspnet/Entropy)  is "a measure of the disorder that exists in a system."
 This repo is a chaotic experimental playground for new features and ideas.
 Check here for small and simple samples for individual features.